JuaniV2002/employee_manager/README.md

 - List surnames (with indexes)
 - Search a surname (shows position)
 - Save to file
-- Auto-load on startup (from file)
+- Auto-load on startup from CSV

 New user-facing enhancements:
 - Case-insensitive exact search with normalized title-casing